 What is ROUVY?

 ROUVY is a Czech indoor cycling app that uses augmented reality.
 The real-world footage is augmented with avatars and other objects.
-ROUVY allows you to ride and train solo, and participate in races or group rides.
-You can also compare your results with professional athletes worldwide.
+It allows you to ride solo or participate in races and group rides.
+You can also compare your results with those of professional athletes worldwide.

-ROUVY is ideal for people who want to enjoy nice views from all parts of the world while training.
+ROUVY is ideal for people who want to enjoy beautiful views and scenery worldwide while pedaling at home.
 It is suitable for cyclists, runners, or triathletes.
 It makes your indoor training one step closer to training outside.
-ROUVY allows you to relive your memories of famous places you visited.
+ROUVY also allows you to relive your memories of places you visited.

 My Experience with ROUVY